KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/objects/initializingWithProperties.md

+---
+layout: default
-## Initializing an Object Literal with Properties
+title: Initializing an Object Literal with Properties
+---
 Object literals can be assigned properties with values on creation.

 Object properties are *key-value pairs*.